 7 Business Solutions In Response To COVID-19

-1. Right now, there’s an abundance of small business resources – you just have to know where to look
+1. There’s an abundance of COVID business solutions – you just have to know where to look

-National and regional chambers of commerce or economic forums tend to offer resources and thought leadership in tough times.
-Traditional institutions such as banks, unions or trade associations will also have experience shepherding businesses through crisis.
-Reach out.
+National and regional chambers of commerce or economic forums tend to offer resources and leadership in tough times.
+Traditional institutions such as banks, unions or trade associations also step up to shepherd businesses through crisis.
+Reach out to your bank’s representative to have that conversation.

 2. Allocate energy for your wellbeing – and those close to you

-Many businesses are also seizing the opportunity to spring-clean outdated processes, simplify internal bureaucracy and streamline solutions, freeing up vital time to either grow the business in new and exciting directions or – of course – spend time on self-development, employee bonding or being with family.
+SMEs can also seize the opportunity to spring-clean outdated processes, simplify internal bureaucracy and streamline solutions.
+All freeing up vital time to either grow the business in new and exciting directions or – of course – spend time on self-development, employee bonding or being with family.

 3. Maintain liquidity – weigh up your options for releasing cash flow

-Credit companies and lenders will be placing company spending habits under close lenses, so make sure yours stands up to scrutiny.
-If you operate across borders, understand regional initiatives to stimulate business – as well as barriers to trade that could potentially hold you back.
+Credit companies and lenders are placing company spending habits under close lenses, so make sure yours stands up to scrutiny.
+If you operate across borders, understand regional initiatives or trade deals to stimulate business – such as the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Trans-Pacific Partnership (CPTTP).

 4. Lean on loyalty

-So, don’t put on a brave face if your reality is much bleaker.
 Many customers have resorted to crowdfunding, refusing refunds or purchasing future credit with a brand they love rather than see it go out of business.
 Genuine requests for help on social media have often been absorbed by a sympathetic and pragmatic audience.
-Some companies have launched COVID-19 crisis loan programs.

 5. Communication is crucial

 During a crisis, it’s just as important to communicate internally as well as externally.
-Uncertainty and physical disconnection can place strain on a business, exposing the risk of key talents deciding to leave.
+Uncertainty and physical disconnect can put strain on a business, exposing the risk of key talents deciding to leave.
+Invest in a strong and empathetic workplace culture and regularly reach out to people to find out how they are.

 6. Remind yourself – and your customers – about available tech

-Driving customers toward online solutions is a no-brainer at any time, but during a time of social distancing, it is imperative.
-Improve customer convenience using technology, such as stocking more options for customization or fuller ranges online.
+Driving customers toward contactless solutions is a growing post-COVID trend.
+SMEs can also improve customer convenience using technology, such as stocking more options for customization or fuller ranges online.
 The importance of digitization can’t be overstated – maintaining customer access to your product is crucial for businesses to survive.

 And if you’re thinking big, don’t overlook the emergent tech that can help you map a more intuitive business model.
 Brad Smith, the President of Microsoft Corporation believes that AI has become the most critical technology of our time – and the data that powers it will be the 21st century’s most valuable resource.
 Early consultation with a tech partner could help future-proof your business for the long term.